Showing posts with label Social Justice & Human Rights. Show all posts

 Social Commentary: Lessons from Vaccination Scare and Disease Outbreak

-It was on February 6, 2019, that the Department of Health declared an outbreak of measles disease in the National Capital Region including regions in Luzon; Central Luzon, and CALABARZON.
-Just a day after, it was declared that the outbreak expanded in the Visayas; Central, Eastern, and Western Visayas.
+On February 6, 2019, the Department of Health declared an outbreak of measles in the National Capital Region, including regions in Luzon, Central Luzon, and CALABARZON.
+Just a day after, it was reported that the outbreak expanded in the Visayas, Central, Eastern, and Western Visayas.

 How the deadly controversy started

-It was revealed late last year by Acosta that the President himself ordered her office to pursue filing a criminal complaint to several personalities of the past administration who are allegedly involved in the Dengvaxia controversy and that includes former President Aquino, Former Department of Health Secretary Garin, and the present DOH Secretary Duque.
+It was revealed late last year by Acosta that the President himself ordered her office to pursue filing a criminal complaint against several personalities of the past administration who are allegedly involved in the Dengvaxia controversy, and that includes former President Aquino, Former Department of Health Secretary Garin, and the present DOH Secretary Duque.

-Since then Acosta actively pushed for public information on the dangers of Dengvaxia and the vaccination program, and this controversy led to discouragement and fear against vaccination.
+Since then, Acosta has actively pushed for public information on the dangers of Dengvaxia and the vaccination program, and this controversy led to discouragement and fear against vaccination.

-Dr. Acosta has the interest to fight for the rights of her clients and to follow his excellency, the President.
-As a Doctor of Social Development, she has the expertise and advocacy for human rights and legal aid; that I believe where she is coming from on this matter.
+Dr. Acosta is interested in fighting for her client's rights and following his excellency, the President.
+As a Doctor of Social Development, she has the expertise and advocacy for human rights and legal aid; that is where she comes from.

 From Advocacy to Disaster